 We've highlighted some of our Caregiver Tech Tool Finder options that you may find helpful during COVID-19.
 CLICK HERE to explore all of the apps, tech tools, and websites.

 Caregiver Apps and Tech for Caregiver Wellness and Self-Care

 It’s incredibly stressful to care for a loved one who is ill or has a disability while trying to keep them – and yourself – safe.
 The Caregiver Tech Tool Finder features apps that promote caregivers’ self-care, helping reduce anxiety and stress.
 These include apps to help you with stress, anxiety, meditation, and sleep, like Calm, Headspace, and Sanvello.

-- Additional tools include online exercise videos on YouTube and Go4Life from the NIH National Institute on Aging.
+- Additional tools include online exercise videos on YouTube and the Exercise and Physical Activity page from the NIH National Institute on Aging.

 Caregiver Apps and Tech for Social Connectedness

 Quarantine rules and social distancing mean everyone’s feeling isolated and lonely right now, especially caregivers and the people they care for.
 Apps can restore social connections for caregivers and the people they care for by helping them find community resources and programs as well as communicate with friends and other caregivers.